The name Casio might mean different things.

-We’ll be focusing on Casio Music in this article.
+But today, we’ll be focusing on Casio Music, their music development branch.
 As makers of digital pianos and keyboards, they’ve made a name for themselves in this crowded marketplace.
 This is no mean feat, considering they’re facing off against giants like Yamaha and Roland on their home turf.

 Casio wasn’t always a big name in the digital piano business, but their recent innovations are very well-received.
 Rest assured, their modern instruments do deserve their spots in our Top Lists.